Last Updated on May 17, 2026 by Ryan Roberts

 • At my stage, what problems do you think are worth solving now versus later?

-Be cautious if pricing stays vague, staffing is unclear, or every issue is presented as urgent and bespoke.
+Be cautious if pricing stays vague, staffing is unclear, or every issue is framed as urgent and bespoke.

 Also be cautious if the lawyer seems uncomfortable with standard venture documents, startup equity mechanics, or the pace of commercial negotiations.